Visnes/windows-reinstall-guide/software.md

 # Installing your software

-> 💡 **Manual or script?**
-> You can easily make a script that let's you install what you need, although I would suggest you **install critical software manually**, so you can properly set it up.
-For software that isn't critical, you can easily use a script.
-I will give you both below.

 What's seen as critical software is subjective.
 For me it's stuff like Dropbox, Firefox and Proton Pass, for you it can be different.
 You can also look as this page as a list of good software for your Windows 11 installation.
 None of this is "must have", you decide.

+> [!NOTE|label:Manual or script]
+> You can easily make a script that let's you install what you need, although I would suggest you **install critical software manually**, so you can properly set it up.
+For software that isn't critical, you can easily use a script.
+I will give you both below.

 ## Ninite